The Impact of Obesity on the Health of Children and Adults in the UAE

 It is regarded that for people with severe obesity, the death rate increases for all types of cancer.

 The answer to this question is very straightforward – tackle the problem at its root cause.
-The aim should be for young children but also teenagers, adolescents, parents, and parents-to-be change their overall lifestyle.
+The aim should be for young children, but also teenagers, adolescents, parents, and parents-to-be to change their overall lifestyle.

 To combat the ill effects of obesity, the following tips should be noted.